Weather Warnings - Flood Warning - Moonie River

 No further flooding is expected in the Moonie River downstream of Flinton.

-The Moonie River at Nindigully is expected to continue easing during the
+Moonie River at Nindigully is expected to remain below the minor flood level

 The Moonie River at Thallon Bridge is expected to remain below the minor flood